Shannon Cogan

-Multiple Emmy winner Shannon Cogan anchors WAVE 3 News at 5, 6 and 11 p.m.
+Multiple Emmy Award-winner Shannon Cogan anchors WAVE News Sunrise Monday through Friday mornings starting at 4:30 a.m. and WAVE News Midday at 11 a.m.

 Shannon began at WAVE 3 News in June 2013.
 She is thrilled to bring viewers the news in WAVE Country and raise her twin boys in the area with many family members and friends.